Search Results

 - Involvement of Protease-Activated Receptor2 Pleckstrin Homology Binding Domain in Ovarian Cancer: Expression in Fallopian Tubes and Drug Design

-< GPCR News < GPCRs in Oncology and Immunology Involvement of Protease-Activated Receptor2 Pleckstrin While the involvement of G-protein-coupled receptors (GPCRs) in cancer is growing, GPCR-based therapies Here, we demonstrate the overexpression of protease-activated receptor 2 (PAR2), a GPCR member in the It attenuates PAR2 oncogenic activity. , protease-activated receptors (PARs) Source Contribute to the GPCR News Coming soon Become a Contributor
+< GPCR News < GPCRs in Oncology and Immunology Involvement of Protease-Activated Receptor2 Pleckstrin While the involvement of G-protein-coupled receptors (GPCRs) in cancer is growing, GPCR-based therapies Here, we demonstrate the overexpression of protease-activated receptor 2 (PAR2), a GPCR member in the It attenuates PAR2 oncogenic activity. , protease-activated receptors (PARs) Source Classified GPCR News More from Dr.

 - Ep 125 with Dr. Gregory Tall